A time-domain preconditioner for the Helmholtz equation: Method

 In this section we describe in detail the construction of a time-domain preconditioner for a matrix $H$ satisfying (\ref{eq:Re_H_requirement}) and (\ref{eq:Im_H_requirement}).
 We recall from the introduction that there are three main steps: (i) the definition of a suitable second order system of ODE's of the form (\ref{eq:general_semi-discrete_equation}); (ii) the definition of a suitable time-integration method for this system of ODE's; (iii) the definition of a linear map that produces approximate solutions based on the limiting-amplitude principle.
 Step (ii), the time-integration method, will be discussed first, since the properties of the time-integration method affect the choice of the system of ODE's (\ref{eq:general_semi-discrete_equation}).
 Then steps (i) and (iii) and the application of the method as a preconditioner are discussed.
-Occasionally we will point forward to section~\ref{sec:analysis}, where some properties of the time-discretizations and the preconditioner are proven.